Nursing student commits suicide at AIIMS hostel - www.lokmattimes.com

 Nursing student commits suicide at AIIMS hostel

-New Delhi, April 30 A 21-year-old Bachelor of Science (B.Sc) Nursing student committed suicide at the All India ...
+New Delhi, April 30 A "depressed" 21-year-old Bachelor of Science (B.Sc) Nursing student committed suicide at the All ...

 "The student, a resident of Sheikhpura, Bihar, who was in B.Sc (Nursing) second year, was found hanging to the ceiling fan with a dupatta," a senior police official said.

 "The crime team inspected the place.
 No foul play is suspected so far.
-Parents of the girl have been informed," the official added.
+Parents of the girl have been informed," the official said.

+The official also said that a suicide note was found in which the girl expressed that she was in depression due to her nursing studies and preparation for the BPSC exam.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app